UPS strike looms in a world grown reliant on everything delivered everywhere all the time

 “Our members worked really hard over the pandemic,” said Teamsters spokesperson Kara Denize.
 “They need to see their fair share.”

-Union members rejected the contract they were offered 2018 contract, but it was pushed through by union leadership based on a technicality.
+Union members rejected the contract they were offered in 2018, but it was pushed through by union leadership based on a technicality.
 The acrimony over the current contract was so fierce that last year workers rejected a candidate to lead the Teamsters favored by longtime union head James Hoffa, instead choosing the more combative Sean O’Brien.

 O’Brien went on a nationwide tour of local Teamsters shops preparing frontline workers ahead of negotiations.